 Cost-wise, the ISSA course comes in at $799.
 Remember, this is an online course, so that will be everything you need to complete it and write the exam.

 For a more comprehensive review of the ISSA CPT certification, click here.

 Make sure to check out my free ISSA study guide, practice test, and flashcards, or check out their website here for more information.

 Another excellent employment opportunity in the field of exercise science is that of a strength and conditioning coach.

 Over recent years, the sports performance industry has gone from strength to strength.
-No longer are sportsmen and women happy to sit back and train in the traditional manner.
+No longer are sportsmen and women happy to sit back and train traditionally.

 In fact, by improving their strength and overall conditioning, their performance can move to the next level.
-But it’s not only pro-athletes that can benefit from a strength and conditioning coach.
-In fact, its become a crucial position at many local gyms around America where sports enhancement classes are becoming more and more popular.
+But not only pro athletes can benefit from a strength and conditioning coach.
+In fact, its become a crucial position at many local gyms around America where sports enhancement classes are becoming increasingly popular.

 But there are many other places where sports and conditioning coaches are in demand.
-High-schools, colleges and wellness centers are just some of the places sports and conditioning coach can be employed.
+High schools, colleges, and wellness centers are just some places where sports and conditioning coaches can be employed.
 Learn about the top strength and conditioning certifications here or read my article on how to become a strength and conditioning coach.

 What Certification Do I Need To Become A Strength And Conditioning Coach?

 There are various certification options when it comes to sports and conditioning and they are at varying levels.